jennwah/crypto-assignment/README.md

 ## Redis Design

 Redis is used mainly for caching idempotency keys.
-Each API calls for deposit, withdraw or transfer is an operation that must be idempotent (processed <bold>exactly once</bold>) in nature.
+Each API calls for deposit, withdraw or transfer is an operation that must be idempotent (processed <b>exactly once</b>) in nature.
 As such, callers must supply UUID idempotency key for each operations for safe retries in case server returns errors that are server-side or unidentifiable due to the unstable nature of network.

 Internally, our API service takes each idempotency UUID key and checks if it exists in Redis, if it does it means the operation has already succeeded, we just return the cached transaction ID without doing anything.
-If not, proceed with the operation and cache the key with <bold>TTL of 24 hours</bold> to avoid double processing in future.
+If not, proceed with the operation and cache the key with <b>TTL of 24 hours</b> to avoid double processing in future.

 Some examples of idempotency keys caching in wallet service;
 1. `deposit-userID-idempotencyKey`